LeetLLM

 The remaining three memory types live in external storage and are retrieved on demand.
 Together they cover the full breadth of the agent's accumulated experience.

 Episodic memory records specific past interactions.
-In our dispute example, the agent might recall that this same merchant had a late-delivery complaint two months ago and received a 15% discount.
-That event can help the reviewer understand context, but it does not establish that another discount or refund is allowed now.
+In our migration example, the agent might recall that this same repository had a failed auth migration two months ago because a fixture froze the clock incorrectly.
+That event can help the reviewer understand context, but it doesn't establish that the current failure has the same cause.

 Semantic memory stores distilled facts and concepts.
-The application might preserve a sourced customer preference, or retrieve a versioned policy stating that damaged electronics follow a different inspection path than clothing.
-Customer interactions are not a safe source for inventing business policy.
-Pure vector similarity works for fuzzy recall, but exact facts and relationship-heavy questions often need relational or graph lookups layered on top of embeddings [7].
+The application might preserve a sourced repository preference, or retrieve a versioned migration guide stating that middleware handlers must reject expired tokens before permission checks.
+Developer interactions aren't a safe source for inventing engineering policy.
+Pure vector similarity works for fuzzy recall, but exact facts and relationship-heavy questions often need relational or graph lookups layered on top of embeddings [7]Reference 7Unifying Large Language Models and Knowledge Graphs: A Roadmap.https://arxiv.org/abs/2306.08302.

-Procedural memory catalogs evaluated and approved strategies, such as checking the carrier scan log before proposing compensation.
-Observed outcomes can produce candidates for evaluation; they should not silently rewrite instructions or grant the agent permission to issue credits.
+Procedural memory catalogs evaluated and approved strategies, such as running targeted tests, lint, and a smoke route before proposing a rollout.
+Observed outcomes can produce candidates for evaluation; they shouldn't silently rewrite instructions or grant the agent permission to merge or deploy.

 Memory TypeTypical StorageRetrieval PatternBest For